 So, you’ve finally decided you want to do a TEFL course.
 Maybe you’ve been stuck in your house for far too long and are ready to escape for a life of teaching English abroad?
 Or maybe you just want to earn some extra money teaching English at home.
 Either way, before you make that leap, you’ll need your golden ticket – a TEFL certificate.
+But how do you choose the best TEFL course for you?

 Let’s get started: